-Introduction to Public & Private Security
+Introduction to Public & Private Security Prerequisite: All CJS 100-level courses

 This course provides an overview of the field of security operations and management.
 The history, threats to, and legal aspects of security are included, as well as global considerations.
 In addition, coverage of budgeting; planning; career opportunities; and future trends.
 With a focus on career preparation, this course introduces students to the most popular security sectors.